 Lord God, thank You for being slow to anger.
-Thank You for being forgiving, gracious, compassionate and so loving to me – a sinner.
+Thank You for being forgiving, gracious, compassionate, and so loving to me — a wretched sinner.

 Give me pause to come to You when I have sparks of anger inside.
 Prevent me from doing any evil or harm in the midst of cantankerous feelings.
-Give me strength to grant to others mercy, grace, forgiveness, compassion and love just as You have bestowed to me.
+Supply me strength to grant to others the same mercy, grace, forgiveness, compassion, and love You have bestowed to me.
 Let there be peace and let it start inside of me.
 Thank You for being the God who reconciles through Jesus my Redeemer.
 Amen.